sveawebpay/java-integration/README.md

 Class *SveaResponse* will return an object structured similar to the synchronous answer.

 Params:
-* The POST or GET message
+* The POST or GET message Base64 encoded
 * Your *secret word*.
 ```java
   SveaRespons respObject = new SveaResponse(responseXmlBase64, mac, secretWord);